 Earn a Bachelor of Science degree in Human Nutrition and Foods which includes a Didactic Program in Dietetics.
 At that time, students are provided with a verification statement that allows them to apply for entry into a supervised practice program.

-Successfully complete a CADE accredited supervised practice program (dietetic internship).
+Successfully complete a ACEND accredited supervised practice program (dietetic internship).

 Pass the Registration Exam for Dietitians.